 What Is Money, and How Does It Support a True Economy?

-In an upcoming article, we will explore the five-part answer that came in response to the question “What is money, and how does it support a true economy?”
-Here are the key points that emerged from the inquiry:
+In response to the question “What is money, and how does it support a true economy?”, the following points emerged:

 - A true money system is an expression of our ultimate interrelatedness.

-- Money is an agreement to care for one another and life.
+- Money is an agreement amongst all beings to care for one another and life.

 - The nature of money is unenclosable.
-Money finds ways around borders and other limitations.
+Money always finds ways around borders and other limitations.

 - Money channels unlimited creative energy into manifestation.

-- Money is the relational consciousness of the planetary being, under the supervision of life.
+- Money is the relational consciousness of the planetary superorganism, and every other level of life.

-The articulation of the 11 principles has been greatly inspired by LOVE TO, a leading-edge incubator and funder of regenerative businesses and business clusters.
-The LOVE TO group of companies is quietly pioneering the implementation of the new economy with partners who have understood these principles for a long time.
-Special thanks to Tim Bennett, founder of LOVE TO, for his co-creative assistance.
-It is my distinct pleasure to be supporting Tim and his team with deep listening sessions.
+The articulation of the 11 principles has been greatly inspired by LOVE TO, a group of companies that are pioneering the implementation of new regenerative economies.
+Special thanks to Tim Bennett, who is a co-founder of LOVE TO, for his co-creative assistance.

 Photo from PxHere